kjkondratuk/kinetiq/README.md

 * WebAssembly - a performant and portable execution binary format with good language support
 * Protobuf - a compact, and type-safe serialization format that supports declarative API contracts across a wide variety of languages

-The initial use-case was being able to read a kafka topic (specifically on AWS MSK), perform some operation on the data defined by a web assembly module, and write the result to an output topic.
+The initial use-case was being able to read a kafka topic, perform some operation on the data defined by a web assembly module, and write the result to an output topic.
 Further, the web assembly module artifact could be monitored for changes via filesystem notifications or cloud provider change events and dynamically reloaded when necessary to facilitate a fast deployment simply by recompiling locally or publishing a new version of the WASM module to your cloud provider.

 Evaluating that simple use-case, it's easy to see how this same concept and its benefits could apply more widely to different sources/sinks, data formats, and messaging providers.